 - Iron Butt-Monkey: He does wear some protection under his uniform to minimize the damage sustained when he's using his Super Speed power.
 But that said, he causes a lot of destruction every time he lands somewhere, and often has Amusing Injuries, such as bleeding profusely from his head in episode 2 due to crashing into some large glass windows in the cafeteria.

 - Large Ham: He is usually composed most of the time but when he is triggered by the situation (particularly anything regarding Yusa), he tends to go over-the-top.

 - Mundane Utility: He uses his ability to buy some sandwiches without having to wait in line in the cafeteria.
-Unfortunately with this method the sandwiches he grabs are random due to not having time to pick, and the resultant shock wave of his passage overturns every table in the vicinity.
-On top of that Yu mentions all the sandwiches are squashed as well.
+Unfortunately, with this method the sandwiches he grabs are random due to not having time to pick, and the resultant shock wave of his passage overturns every table in the vicinity.
+On top of that, Yuu mentions all the sandwiches are squashed as well.

-- Muscles Are Meaningful: According to himself, the protector does not enough to protect his body from the side effect of his power, so he must shape his body ripped enough to withstand, or at least minimalize the damage.
+- Muscles Are Meaningful: According to himself, the protector does not do enough to protect his body from the side effect of his power, so he must be strong enough to withstand, or at least minimalize the damage.